-We decided to learn a little about poetry by studying Haiku Poems.
+We decided to learn a little about poetry by studying Haiku poems.
 Do you remember learning about Haiku poems as a kid?
 They are great to do with kids because of their simplicity.
 They are short and you don’t have to think of rhyming words.
 We did a little twist on it by doing illustrated haiku poems!

 A haiku poem is a traditional Japanese three-line poem that doesn’t rhyme.
 The pattern is to write the first and last lines with five syllables each, and the middle line with seven syllables like this: